 Like, in a mirror.
 For real.
 And don’t give yourself any shit or start listing what you don’t like.
 We all like to be seen and acknowledged by others, and this is just as true when it comes to seeing ourselves.
-It makes a huge difference, if you're saying affirmations or complimenting yourself, to stand in front of a mirror and look yourself in the eye.
+It makes a huge difference to stand in front of a mirror and look yourself in the eye.
 There’s no reason you can’t do this daily, unless you brush your teeth in a closet or you don’t have any mirrors because you’re a vampire.